kubernetes/website/content/en/docs/reference/labels-annotations-taints/_index.md

 The control plane adds this label to an Endpoints object when the owning Service is headless.

-A headless service does not have a cluster IP assigned to it.
+A headless service does not have a clusterIP assigned to it.
 Instead of providing a single virtual IP address for the service, a headless service creates a DNS record for each pod associated with the service and you can access each pod associated with the service through DNS.